COVID: High medical expenses take toll on poor families in India | DW | 05.07.2021

-Thousands of impoverished families accuse private hospitals of overcharging them despite price restrictions put in place by various state governments.
+Thousands of impoverished families accuse private hospitals of overcharging them despite cost limits put in place by various state governments.

 The coronavirus pandemic and its related health costs have pushed many Indian families back into poverty